starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 ---
 title: "Sticks, Throttles, & Pedals"
-description: "Hardware compatibility, recommendations, configuration, and troubleshooting."
+description: "Peripheral compatibility and recommendations for Star Citizen on Linux, configuration tips, and troubleshooting."
 nav_order: 6
 ---